| 1970 Jaguar E-Type Fixed Head Coupe

 Runs strong and smooth

-Ever since I was a kid in high school, I'd told
+Turns heads wherever it goes, of course Ever since I was a kid in high school, I'd told

 myself that I would own a Jaguar E-Type someday before I died.
 But mine